Robert Burns: Tarbolton

 Despite his ability and character, William Burnes was consistently unfortunate, and migrated with his large family from farm to farm without ever being able to improve his circumstances.
 At Whitsun, 1777, he removed his large family from the unfavourable conditions of Mount Oliphant to the 130 acre farm at Lochlea, near Tarbolton, where they stayed until William Burnes's death in 1784.
 Subsequently, the family became integrated into the community of Tarbolton.
 To his father's disapproval, Robert joined a country dancing school in 1779 and, with Gilbert, formed the Tarbolton Bachelors' Club the following year.
 His earliest existing letters date from this time, when he began making romantic overtures to Alison Begbie (b.
 1762).
 In spite of four songs written for her and a suggestion that he was willing to marry her, she rejected him.

 Robert Burns was initiated into the Masonic lodge St David, Tarbolton, on 4 July 1781, when he was 22.
 In December 1781, Burns moved temporarily to Irvine to learn to become a flax-dresser, but during the workers' celebrations for New Year 1781/1782 (which included Burns as a participant) the flax shop caught fire and was burnt to the ground.
 This venture accordingly came to an end, and Burns went home to Lochlea farm.
-During this time he met and befriended Captain Richard Brown who encouraged him to become a poet.
+During this time he met and befriended Richard Brown, who encouraged him to become a poet.
 He continued to write poems and songs and began a commonplace book in 1783, while his father fought a legal dispute with his landlord.
 The case went to the Court of Session, and Burnes was upheld in January 1784, a fortnight before he died.

 Mauchline

-Robert and Gilbert made an ineffectual struggle to keep on the farm, but after its failure they moved to the farm at Mossgiel, near Mauchline, in March, which they maintained with an uphill fight for the next four years.
+Robert and Gilbert made an ineffectual struggle to keep on the farm, but after its failure they moved to Mossgiel Farm, near Mauchline, in March, which they maintained and resided in from 1785.
 In mid-1784 Burns came to know a group of girls known collectively as The Belles of Mauchline, one of whom was Jean Armour, the daughter of a stonemason from Mauchline.